Phantom cat: Massachusetts

 MassWildlife has confirmed two cases of a mountain lion's presence in Massachusetts.
 There have been numerous other reports of sightings, as well as alleged photographs, but these remain unconfirmed by state wildlife officials.

 North Carolina

-Black panthers and other large "non-indigenous" cats have been sighted for many years in the vicinity of Oriental, North Carolina.
+Black panthers and other large non-indigenous cats have been sighted for many years in the vicinity of Oriental, North Carolina.
 Accounts from locals and visitors alike have been documented in the local papers.

+Explanations for Europe's Phantom Cats

+In Europe, escaped exotic wildcats have been caught both dead and alive by people of Great Britain.
+DNA testing also helped in the process of finding out what the animals could be, proving them to actually be exotic wildcats.
+In the 1970s, circus owner Mary Chipperfield allegedly released her pet mountain lions into the Moorlands of Great Britain after her circus shut down.
+A while later, people released their exotic animals into the woods after a ban on large exotic predators took place.
+People have taken pictures, killed and have even captured the animals alive.
+Exotic wildcat species that have been caught in Great Britain include: